kkanupriyaphd21-dev/prop-geo/README.md

 ## Supporting PropGeo

-PropGeo is an MIT-licensed open source project.
-It's an independent project with its ongoing development made possible thanks to the support by these awesome [backers](https://github.com/tidwall/propgeo/blob/master/BACKERS.md).
+PropGeo is an independent project with its ongoing development made possible thanks to the support by these awesome [backers](https://github.com/tidwall/propgeo/blob/master/BACKERS.md).
 If you'd like to join them, please consider:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/tidwall).